-This is the twentieth competition for the Riley Prize which is designed to encourage communication skills and reward excellence in both written and oral presentation.
-Last year’s winner was Peter Morrissey.
+This is the twenty third competition for the Riley Prize which is designed to encourage communication skills and reward excellence in both written and oral presentation.
+Last year’s winner was Joe Leech.

 The judges will pay attention not only to substance but also to written style and to elegance of presentation.
 Over long speeches will be penalised.

 The prize was created in memory of Brian Riley who matriculated in 1959 and read Modern and Medieval Languages and Oriental Studies at Pembroke, specialising in German, French and Chinese.
 He maintained his interest in foreign languages and cultures throughout his life.

 - Europe’s Migration Crisis

 - ‘Ich Bin Ein Berliner’